Seq # 185330390

 Bionomics

 Pupation in the larval feeding place in a flimsy cocoon far from the corner where the frass is concentrated.
 Pupa dark brown.
 The species hibernates in the pupal stage.
-After emergence of the adult, the pupal skin protrudes from the mine.
+After the emergence of the adult, the pupal skin protrudes from the mine.

 No pictures yet!